BunnyBytes/bunnybytes.github.io/_posts/2025-08-17-Introduction.md

 # Hello World! 🐇

 I'm a software developer from the UK.
-My name on Github (and potentially other online platforms) and on here is BunnyBytes, but I also use the online moniker **Dizzy**. 🌸
+My name on Github (and potentially other online platforms) and on here is BunnyBytes, but I also use the online moniker **Dizzy**! 🌸

 The purpose of this website is to have a single place for my thoughts, projects, and other things I think are fun or cool!